abtion/guidelines/behaviour_and_protocol/values.md

 - Integrated Q&A. The team takes direct responsibility for the work they've created.

 ## Collective contribution
 - Pairing.
-Teams create the
+Team members work simultaneously on the same tasks.
 - Simplicity.
 We want people to be able to chip in.